Bravo (British TV channel)

-Bravo was a British and Irish television channel owned by Living TV Group, a subsidiary of BSkyB.
+Bravo was a British television channel owned by Living TV Group, a subsidiary of BSkyB.
 Its target audience was males in their 20s to early 40s.
 It broadcast a variety of both archive programming (such as Knight Rider and MacGyver) and original productions.

 The Bravo channel closed down on 1 January 2011, with the most popular programmes moved to other Sky channels.

 History

 Early history

-Bravo was launched on 20 December 1985 as a cable only channel, created by United Artists Programming broadcasting black & white B-movies from the 1950s and 1960s and vintage TV series.
+Bravo was launched on 20 December 1985 as a cable-only channel, created by United Artists Programming broadcasting black & white B-movies from the 1950s and 1960s and vintage TV series.
 Initially, the channel was a cassette-delivered service provided to cable headends for automatic play-out.

 In 1991, United Artists merged with their largest shareholder TCI (now Liberty Media), to form the largest cable operator in the United States.
 TCI and US West announced a joint venture and, in 1992, the joint venture company became Telewest Communications.
 In 1993, talks were held with Tele-Communications Inc. which resulted in Flextech acquiring TCI's European programming business in exchange for shares.
 By January, the deal was complete with TCI, allowing it to acquire 60.4% of Flextech while Flextech acquired 100% of Bravo, 25% of UK Gold, 31% of UK Living, and 25% of the Children's Channel which increased its share in that channel.

 On 22 July 1993, Bravo launched on the Astra 1C satellite in anticipation of the launch of Sky Multichannels in September 1993.
-With the launch on Astra, the channel started broadcasting between noon and midnight (as opposed to 3pm to 3am).
+With the launch on Astra, the channel started broadcasting between noon and midnight (as opposed to 3 pm to 3 am).